 Natasha Sajé is a member of the faculty at the Vermont College of Fine Arts M.F.A. in Writing Program.

-She is the author of four books of poems, a book of poetry criticism, and a memoir-in-essays.
+She is the author of five books of poems, a book of poetry criticism, and a memoir-in-essays.
 Her work has been honored with the Robert Winner and Alice Fay di Castagnola Awards, a Fulbright fellowship, the Campbell Corner Poetry Prize, and the Utah Book Award.
 Terroir: Love, Out of Place was a finalist for Pen, Lambda, CMLP, and Indie Book Awards, and was awarded first prizes for the essay by Foreword Reviews and IPPY/ebook.